powderflask/u-hack-it/README.md

    Thus, this code should NOT, under any circumstance, be used on a real website.

- * Version: 0.1
+ * Version: 0.2
  * Author: Driftwood Cove Designs
  * Author URI: http://driftwoodcove.ca
  * License: GPL3 see license.txt

 INSTALLATION:
 -------------
- 1) Create a MySQL DB  (other DBMS may work, but not tested)
+ 1) Copy package to webserver docroot;
-    - edit DB name, user, p/w into class-db.php
+    - webserver must have read/write access so SQLite DB can be created
     - all tables are created by app as required.

  2) If you are using .htaccess mod_rewrite, you can (optionally) use clean URL's setting in app-init.php